-All you need is an over-the-counter or prescription topical cream and apply it to your baby's bum for a few days to make that redness go away.
+According to most pediatricians, diaper rash is pretty easy to treat.
+All you need are over-the-counter or prescription topical diaper creams.
+Apply them to your baby's bum for a few days and the redness will go away.
 Easy, right?

 Your pediatrician may not consider the fact that you use cloth diapers and they told you just to apply the cream directly to your little one's bottom, but hold out!
-We have a few suggestions to keep in mind when using a diaper cream, lotion, or oil to treat a rash.
+We have a few suggestions to keep in mind when using a diaper cream, lotion, or oil to treat a rash when using cloth diapers.

 Always use a fabric barrier to protect your cloth diapers.
 Creams and lotion are designed to coat your baby's bottom and to repel moisture and will cling to the inner fabric of your cloth diapers the same way it clings to your baby's bottom.
 The same ingredients that repel moisture to help baby's bottom to heal will repel moisture from the fabric of your cloth diapers, which can lead to leaking.

 - Use a bumGenius Stay Dry Liner next to baby's bottom after applying the cream.
 Be sure to wash the liners separately from your cloth diaper laundry to avoid contamination.

 - No local cloth diaper store or need a middle of the night solution?
 Try cutting up an old cotton flannel shirt or T-shirt to use as a liner in your cloth diaper.

 - Don't want to worry about the hassle of separate laundry?
 Keep a Flip diaper cover and pack of Flip disposable inserts in your stash for a convenient diaper cream solution that won't add extra work to your laundry routine.